Gerontocracy: Stateless societies

-Theocracy
+Theocracies

 Supreme Leader of Iran Ali Khamenei was 81 years old during this Friday service in 2020.

-States and religious organizations such as Iran, Saudi Arabia, the Vatican and the Church of Jesus Christ of Latter-day Saints, in which leadership is concentrated in the hands of religious elders can be considered gerontocracies.
-In Iran, parliamentary candidates must be under 75, despite the age of the senior religious leaders.
+Theocratic states and religious organizations, in which leadership is concentrated in the hands of religious elders can be considered gerontocracies, as in the cases of Iran, Saudi Arabia, the Vatican and the Church of Jesus Christ of Latter-day Saints.
+In Iran, parliamentary candidates must be under 75, despite the ages of senior religious leaders.
 Saudi Arabia, nominally a theocratic monarchy, has been likened to various late communist states, ruled by gerontocrats.
-Aged king Saud and his aged relatives held rule along with many elder clerics.
-They were in their eighties (born c.
-1930).
-Since 2017, however, power has become concentrated by Mohammed bin Salman–31 years old at the time when he became crown prince of Saudi Arabia.
+The first king, Ibn Saud, and all subsequent kings from among his children held rule along with many elder clerics.
+Since 2017, however, power has become concentrated by Mohammed bin Salman, aged 31 when he was appointed crown prince of Saudi Arabia by his father, king Salman.
 MBS, as his name is often abbreviated, has sidelined powerful, older members of the Saudi family.

 United States

 In comparison to other countries, politicians in the United States are uniquely old.
 The observation of gerontocracy in the United States has been a subject of frequent criticism.
 A 2025 study examining why the US stands out in this regard found limited or inconsistent evidence for potential explanations such as greater public demand for older candidates, demographics-related explanations, or the role of US electoral institutions, while finding evidence indicating that the US system of campaign finance favored older candidates for public office.